neginmhd/bridging-vision-language-construction/code/README.md

 # 📄 Title Cleaning and Deduplication for Systematic Search Records

-This script prepares the master dataset for screening by combining raw search results from **Scopus** and **Web of Science (WoS)**.
-It standardizes titles, removes duplicates within and across databases, and exports a single deduplicated dataset.
+This script prepares a master dataset for screening by combining raw search results from **Scopus** and **Web of Science (WoS)**.
+It standardizes titles, removes duplicates within and across databases, and exports a single deduplicated file.

 ---

 ## 🎯 Purpose

-The script supports transparency and reproducibility in the **identification stage** of the systematic search.
-It:
+Supports transparency and reproducibility in the **identification stage** by:

-- loads raw records from Scopus and WoS
-- standardizes title fields
+- standardizing title fields
-- normalizes titles for consistent comparison
+- normalizing titles for comparison
-- removes internal duplicates within each database
+- removing internal duplicates (Scopus, WoS)
-- identifies overlap across databases
+- identifying cross-database overlap
-- merges unique records into a master dataset
+- merging unique records into a master dataset
-- exports a clean file for screening

 ---

-## 📥 Input Files
+## 📥 Input

-Place the following files in the working directory:

 - `scopus_raw_2026-02-13.csv`
 - `wos_raw_2026-02-13.xls`